Should we have genetic testing?

 Patients with many inherited familial diseases can have their embryos tested to determine its genetic make-up.
 Specifically, this would include patients with a history of single-gene disorders (such as cystic fibrosis or sickle cell anemia) and patients with a history of sex-linked disorders (such as Duchenne muscular dystrophy and Fragile X syndrome).
 In addition, even families in search of a bone marrow donor may be able to use PGT to bring a child into the world that can provide matching stem cells for an affected sibling.

+At this time, ASRM considers genetic screening for this indication experimental.
 If you are uncertain about genetic testing for you, speak with your physician about whether preimplantation genetic testing is right for you.